Check other networks

 T-Mobile's 5G rollout plans are contingent on one thing; the network and Sprint are currently proposing a merger.
-It is causing problems for T-Mobile's 5G rollout, with various infrastructure contracts reportedly on hold, something that's also concerning analysts.
+The delayed merger has caused problems for T-Mobile's 5G rollout, with various infrastructure contracts reportedly on hold, something that's also concerning analysts.

 The combined network has had to concede that it will sell Boost Mobile (a Sprint-owned MVNO) as well as valuable spectrum assets to Dish, effectively ensuring that the US mobile market will gain a new fourth major competitor.

 Summing up in the case is expected by the end of January 2020.
 Reports suggest that the deal will go through because the judge was impressed by the commitment of testimony from Dish and others to maintaining competition.